HomesByRae/hylia/src/posts/market-trends-february-2022.md

 And now the part that has me concerned.
 Because the mortgage rates are rising, the NAR predicts competition for homes will increase this year.
 If the rates get to 6% like it's scheduled to, first-time buyers making less than $80,000 will be priced out of the market.
 If rates get to 4.5%, about 1.4 million renters will not be able to afford a home.

 I remember how hard it was for my husband and I to buy a home around 6 years ago.
 We couldn't afford much and anything in our price range either needed major renovations, or we lost out to investors who offered all cash.
 I would love to see new neighborhoods pop up, with smaller, affordable homes.
-Well built houses, that maximized the space there, but topped out at 1,500 sq ft would do really well nowadays.
+Well built houses, that maximized space, but topped out at 1,500 sq ft would do really well nowadays.
 But I digress.

 As for the Chattanooga market for February, listings are up over last February, even though inventory is still down.
 Pending sales, closed sales, and average sales price are also up.
 Days on the market has dropped by almost half of what it was this time last year.